sokripon/TribesCheat/.github/ISSUE_TEMPLATE/element-rework.md

 ---
 name: Element Rework
-about: Suggest what should be recoded
+about: Suggest an idea for this project
-title: "[Rework] "
+title: "[Rework]"
 labels: rework
 assignees: sokripon